rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 - There is a single argument of type ClusterTypeEnum.
 - Returns list of DataLocationSupportedClusters.
+### count
+Count Rubrik clusters grouped by status.

+- There is a single argument of type ClusterFilterInput.
+- Returns CountClustersReply.
 ### defaultgateway
 Get current default gateway